rafaelwartha/rafaelwartha/README.md

-## I'm Rafael Wartha student of you and English!
+## I'm Rafael Wartha, IT and English student!

 <div  align="center">